n3tfl0w/wordsandmagic/_posts/2017-08-28-End-to-End-Witcher-3-Wild-Hunt-Review.md

 ![Geralt's eventual home](/images/The_Witcher_3_Wild_Hunt_Blood_and_Wine_Toussaint_is_famous_for_its_wine_and_vineyards_RGB.png)

 ### Conclusion
 So all of this leads me to one point.
 That this might be the greatest game I've ever played.
 It might not be the game I've played the most -- I've sunk a lot of hours into all of the various online shooters -- but its definitely the game that's stayed with me the most since I've played it.
 I was visually enthralled, I loved the voice acting, and I still think about the quests and stories to this day.
+A really great game.